MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 **[Azure Data Factory][data-factory]**.
 Data Factory orchestrates and automates data movement and data transformation.
 You can find a Data Factory reference architecture [here][data-factory-ref-arch].

-[Logic Apps][logic-apps]**.
+**[Logic Apps][logic-apps]**.
 Logic Apps is a serverless platform for building workflows that integrate applications, data, and services.
 Logic Apps provides data connectors for numerous applications, including Office 365.

 **[Azure Functions][functions]**.
 You can use Azure Functions to write custom serverless code is invoked by a [trigger][functions-triggers] &mdash; for example, whenever a documented is added to blob storage or Cosmos DB.

+### Logging and monitoring

+- Azure Blob Storage.
+Blob storage is optimized for storing massive amounts of unstructured data.
+- Cosmos DB – Scalable "schema on demand" document store.
+- Application Insights.
+Use Application Insights to log the bot's application metrics for monitoring, diagnostic, and analytical purposes.
+- Power BI.
+You can use Power BI to create monitoring dashboards for your bot.

 ### Security and governance

-**[Azure Active Directory](** (AAD).
+**[Azure Active Directory][aad]** (AAD).
 Users authenticate through an identity provider such as Azure AD.
 The Bot Service handles the authentication flow and OAuth token management.
 See [Add authentication to your bot via Azure Bot Service][bot-authentication].

 **[Azure Key Vault][key-vault]**.
 Store credentials and other secrets using Key Vault.